Postgres has two mechanisms for backups:

-INSERTs).
-You can read further on the difference between physical and logical backups here.
+Read more about the difference between and logical and physical backups here.

-Crunchy Bridge automatically comes with physical backups for your database included at no extra charge.
-As part of the phsyical backup process we capture a PostgreSQL base backup every day.
-Then stream the WAL every 60 seconds or 16MB of WAL (whichever comes first).
-A backup can be restored as a fork.
+Physical backups are included with Crunchy Bridge clusters automatically at no extra charge.
+For each cluster, a PostgreSQL base backup is captured each day and kept current by streaming the WAL every 60 seconds or 16MB (whichever comes first).
+A physical backup can be restored as a fork.